Bridget Riley: Exhibitions

 In 1965, Riley exhibited in the Museum of Modern Art in New York City show, The Responsive Eye (created by curator William C. Seitz); the exhibition which first drew worldwide attention to her work and the Op Art movement.
 Her painting Current, 1964, was reproduced on the cover of the show's catalogue.
-Riley became increasingly disillusioned, however, with the exploitation of her art for commercial purposes, discovering that in the USA there was no copyright protection for artists.
-The first US copyright legislation was eventually passed, following an independent initiative by New York artists, in 1967.
+The absence of copyright protection for artists in the United States at the time, saw her work exploited by commercial concerns which caused her to become disillusioned with such exhibitions.
+Legislation was eventually passed, following an initiative by New York-based artists, in 1967.

 She participated in documentas IV (1968) and VI (1977).
 In 1968, Riley represented Great Britain in the Venice Biennale, where she was the first British contemporary painter, and the first woman, to be awarded the International Prize for painting.
 Her disciplined work lost ground to the assertive gestures of the Neo-Expressionists in the 1980s, but a 1999 show at the Serpentine Gallery of her early paintings triggered a resurgence of interest in her optical experiments.
 "Bridget Riley: Reconnaissance", an exhibition of paintings from the 1960s and 1970s, was presented at Dia:Chelsea in 2000.
 In 2001, she participated in Site Santa Fe, and in 2003 the Tate Britain organised a major Riley retrospective.
 In 2005, her work was featured at Gallery Oldham.
 Between November 2010 and May 2011, her exhibition "Paintings and Related Work" was presented at the National Gallery, London.

 In June and July 2014, the retrospective show "Bridget Riley: The Stripe Paintings 1961–2014" was presented at the David Zwirner Gallery in London.
 In July and August 2015, the retrospective show "Bridget Riley: The Curve Paintings 1961–2014" was presented at the De La Warr Pavilion in Bexhill-on-Sea.